momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 ```
 bp.sex.colocalization(cvd.data,bp.trait='PP',cvd.trait='FMD',size=8656,p=0.3,Type='b',poster.p='H4',gene.pull.method='max',wd=250000, diff=0.5, cutoff=0.5)
 ```
+## E. Follow-up visualization:
 7. Generate plots for the specified candidate region displaying sex-specific pleiotropy, as described in the section below*
 ```
 bp.sex.region.locus.plot(outname='13q34',cvd.data,bp.trait='PP',cvd.trait='FMD',pos.chr=13,pos.st=110546007,pos.ed=111046007)
 ```

-## A. Screen for BP-associated regions with sex-specific pleiotropy of CVD
+## I. Screen for BP-associated regions with sex-specific pleiotropy of CVD
 ## Usage for bp.sex.colocalization():
 bp.sex.colocalization(cvd.data,bp.trait='PP',cvd.trait='CVD',...)

 ## Input Arguments:
 **cvd.data**: This parameter represents the user's provided GWAS data for the cardiovascular disease (CVD) trait of interest.
 The format for this input file is described below.

 An example file is included in the directory, sourced from the FMD GWAS (A. Georges, M.L.
 Yang, T.E.
 Berrandou, et al., Nature Communications, 2021).
-Please ensure that the header of your file adheres to the following specifications, and be mindful that the genome assembly version should be GRCh37/hg19, and the SNPID format should follow this pattern: CHR:BP.
+Please ensure that the header of your file adheres to the following specifications, and be mindful that the genome assembly version should be GRCh37/hg19.
+The data format for column "pos.hg19" should follow this pattern: CHR:BP.

-   >    CHR     BP    BETA     SE   pval    SNPID
+>    CHR     BP    BETA     SE   pval pos.hg19
 >
 >    1 845635 -0.0218 0.0652 0.7382 1:845635
 >
 >    1 845938 -0.0295 0.0643 0.6463 1:845938
 >
 >    1 846078 -0.0066 0.0651 0.9197 1:846078

 **bp.trait**: Specify the sex-stratified GWAS data for blood pressure (BP) traits sourced from the UK Biobank (UKB), as detailed by ML Yang et al. You have the option to choose from 'SBP' (systolic blood pressure), 'DBP' (diastolic blood pressure), or 'PP' (pulse pressure).